Destiny's Child: 1997–2000: The Writing's on the Wall and lineup changes

-On December 14, 1999, Luckett and Roberson attempted to split with their manager, claiming that he kept a disproportionate share of the group's profits and unfairly favored Beyoncé and Rowland.
-While they never intended to leave the group, when the video for "Say My Name", the third single from The Writing's on the Wall, surfaced in February 2000, Roberson and Luckett found out that two new members were joining Beyoncé and Rowland.
-Prior to the video premiere, Beyoncé announced on TRL that original members Luckett and Roberson had left the group.
-They were replaced by Michelle Williams, a former backup singer to Monica, and Farrah Franklin, an aspiring singer-actress.
-Shortly after her stint with Monica, Williams was introduced to Destiny's Child by a choreographer friend, and was flown to Houston where she stayed with the Knowles family.
+In December 1999, Luckett and Roberson attempted to split from Mathew, alleging that he kept a disproportionate share of the group's profits and unfairly favored Beyoncé and Rowland.
+Although they did not intend to leave the group, they discovered that two new members had been added when the video for "Say My Name", the third single from The Writing's on the Wall, premiered in February 2000.
+Before the video aired, Beyoncé announced on TRL that Luckett and Roberson had left the group.
+They were replaced by Michelle Williams—formerly a backup singer for Monica—and Farrah Franklin, an aspiring singer and actress.
+After working with Monica, Williams was introduced to Destiny's Child by a choreographer friend and was flown to Houston, where she stayed with the Knowles family.

-On March 21, 2000, Roberson and Luckett filed a lawsuit against Mathew and their former bandmates for breach of partnership and fiduciary duties.
-Following the suit, Roberson and Luckett were disparaging towards Mathew and their former bandmates in the media.
-Five months after joining, Franklin left the group.
-The remaining members claimed that this was due to missed promotional appearances and concerts.
-According to Williams, Franklin could not handle stress.
-Franklin, however, disclosed that she left because of the negativity surrounding the strife and her inability to assert any control in the decision-making.
-Her departure was seen as less controversial.
+On March 21, 2000, Roberson and Luckett filed a lawsuit against Mathew Knowles and their former bandmates, alleging breach of partnership and fiduciary duties.
+Five months after joining, Franklin left Destiny's Child.
+The remaining members stated that her departure was due to missed promotional appearances and concerts, and Williams later said that Franklin struggled with the stress.
+Franklin explained that she left because of the negativity surrounding the group's internal conflict and her lack of influence in decision-making.
+Toward the end of 2000, Roberson and Luckett dropped the portion of their lawsuit targeting Beyoncé and Rowland in exchange for a settlement, though they continued legal action against Mathew.

-Towards the end of 2000, Roberson and Luckett dropped the portion of their lawsuit aimed at Rowland and Beyoncé in exchange for a settlement, though they continued the action against their manager.
-As part of the agreement, both sides were prohibited from speaking about each other publicly.
-Roberson and Luckett formed another girl group named Anjel but also left it due to issues with the record company.
-Although band members were affected by the turmoil, the publicity made Destiny's Child's success even bigger and they became a pop culture phenomenon.
-"Say My Name" topped the Billboard Hot 100 for three consecutive weeks, while the fourth single, "Jumpin', Jumpin'", also became a top-ten hit.
-The Writing's on the Wall eventually sold over eight million copies in the United States, gaining eight-time platinum certification by the RIAA.
-The album sold more than 11 million copies worldwide and was one of the top-selling albums of 2000.
-During this time, Destiny's Child began performing as an opening act at the concerts of pop singers Britney Spears and Christina Aguilera.